CaroBottino/recipes_app/README.md

 Hosted on GitHub pages!
 Just browse to https://carobottino.github.io/recipes_app/

 - there's a file in /src/assets/json/items.json with demo info about recipes for you to create new ones, edit and delete them 😁
-- you can register your own user
+- you can register your own user (code can be any word 😁)
 - Ej user: caro@mail.com, caro1234

 ## Project setup